catalyst-cloud/catalystcloud-docs/source/first-instance/heat.rst

 |

 This command will echo the yaml if it succeeds and will return an error if it does not.
-If the template validates it may be used to build the stack:
+If the template validates, it may be used to build the stack:

 .. code-block:: bash